Camielsligro/datadog/1e/README.md

 ### Configuration

-Getting set up with the 1E Datadog integration is as simple as emailing a Datadog API key and site to the 1E Support team.
-There's no further configuration required.
+Getting set up with the 1E Datadog integration is simple, and requires the following:

 1. Go to your [Datadog Integrations page][1] and click on the 1E tile.